Orchestra Festival dates and location

 - Two tracks – Competitive or Non-competitive

-- High School Festival only: Categories within Competitive Divisions for Large (>1200) or Small (<1200) schools and Freshman-only Ensembles
+- High School Festival only: Separate classes within Competitive Divisions for Large (>1200) or Small (<1200) schools and Freshman-only Ensembles

 - Open to W-ASTA and non-W-ASTA directors, as well as “non-public school” ensembles such as youth symphonies and ensembles from private studios